Powerlearnproject/se-day1-assignment-MwangiWambugu/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 """
+unit testing - testing individual components which helps in the debugging since the error are isolated. integration testing - testing interactions between component which prevents mismatches between modules. system testing - testing the entire software system which ensures the entire system functions correctly before release acceptance testing - testing against user requirements which ensure the goals of the client are met
 """

 #Part 2: Introduction to AI and Prompt Engineering